 The labelling and the safety data sheets of preparations classified as hazardous must contain information on certain included substances.

-The substance name must be given with an internationally recognized chemical denomination, preferably Einecs or Elincs designation.
+The substance name must be given with an internationally recognised chemical denomination, preferably Einecs or Elincs designation.

 Suppliers may submit a request for use of an alternative chemical name for substances contained in a mixture to the European Chemicals Agency or to a member state competent authority in case the disclosure of the chemical identity of these substances on the label or safety data sheet puts the confidential nature of their business at risk.